 6. Experts in Integrative Health and State-Licensed Integrative Health Practitioners in Comparative Effectiveness Research (SEC.
 6301.
 PATIENT-CENTERED OUTCOMES RESEARCH).
-National priorities will be identified for research, taking into account factors of disease incidence, prevalence, and burden in the United States (with emphasis on chronic conditions); gaps in evidence in terms of clinical outcomes, practice variations, and health disparities in terms of delivery and outcomes of care; the potential for new evidence to improve patient health, well-being, and the quality of care; the effect on national expenditures associated with a healthcare treatment, strategy, or health conditions, as well as patient needs, outcomes, and preferences; the relevance to patients and clinicians in making informed health decisions.
-An advisory panel will consist of practicing and research clinicians, patients, and experts in scientific and health services research, health services delivery, and evidence-based medicine who have experience in the relevant topic, and, as appropriate, experts in integrative health and primary prevention strategies.
+Identify national priorities for research, taking into account factors of disease incidence, prevalence, and burden in the United States (with emphasis on chronic conditions); gaps in evidence in terms of clinical outcomes, practice variations and health disparities in terms of delivery and outcomes of care; the potential for new evidence to improve patient health, wellbeing, and the quality of care; the effect on national expenditures associated with a healthcare treatment, strategy, or health conditions, as well as patient needs, outcomes, and preferences; the relevance to patients and clinicians in making informed health decisions.
+Advisory panel consisting of practicing and research clinicians, patients, and experts in scientific and health services research, health services delivery, and evidence-based medicine who have experience in the relevant topic and, as appropriate, experts in integrative health and primary prevention strategies.